ActiveCampaign/postmark-java/README.md

 ## Issues & Comments

 Feel free to contact us if you encounter any issues with the library or Postmark API.
+For any known issues and resolutions, please check out the [wiki section](https://github.com/wildbit/postmark-java/wiki/Known-issues-and-how-to-resolve-them).
 Please leave all comments, bugs, requests and issues on the Issues page.

 ## License